Telefonica/mistica-web/doc/theme-config.md

 - `useHrefDecorator`: it is a React hook that a function that takes a `href` and returns a new `href`.
 This is useful to automatically add parameters to the `href` being used in Touchable components (for example, to add a `utm_source` parameter to the `href`).
+- `preventCopyInFormFields?`: this is used as the default value for `preventCopy` prop in form fields. `false` by default.

 ## LinkComponent